zemogle/chemevol/README.md

 gasmass  = galaxies.results[0]['mgas'] etc
 ```

-The code writes data to a file (if you use the example in `examples/data.json` the file is called `Model_VI.dat`).
+The code writes data to a file (if you use the example in `examples/data.json` the code writes out two files called `Model_I.dat` and `Model_VI.dat`).
 To read in this data you can use `astropy.table`:
 ```python
 import matplotlib.pyplot as plt